NinaZumel/dark_tales_sleuth/content/blog/2021-02-24-the-legend-of-old-spital-inn.md

 Getting back to the hand of glory, the relevant passage of _Monarquía indiana_ is the beginning of Book 14, Chapter 22.
 If you read Spanish, you can find it [here](https://www.historicas.unam.mx/publicaciones/publicadigital/monarquia/volumen/04/05Libro_Catorce/miv4127.pdf) (the whole _Monarquía indiana_ is online [here](https://www.historicas.unam.mx/publicaciones/publicadigital/monarquia/index.html)).
 Otherwise, here's my translation (re-paragraphed for legibility):

 * * *

+#### On the thieves that existed among these natives in the period of their infidelity, and the ghosts or phantoms that appeared to these native people at night

 Among the abuses of these people was that in their false [judicial astrology](https://en.wikipedia.org/wiki/Judicial_astrology) they had a sign that was called [_ce acatl_](https://en.wikipedia.org/wiki/Ce_Acatl_Topiltzin).
 It was said that those who were born under this sign, if they were noble, would be very restless; and if low and common people, were destined to become thieves, practicing the superstitious and evil art of those that they called _temacpalytotique_.
 These would usually be fifteen or twenty in number, and when they wanted to rob any house they made the image of _ce acatl_, or that of the god Quetzalcohuatl, and they went dancing all together to where they wanted to commit the crime, led by the one who carried the figure or idol of this false god (who was certainly false, since he was leading people as wicked as these), and another who also carried the arm of a woman who had died in her first childbirth (these swindlers had cut off her left arm and hand for use in their evildoing).